xcarrillo1/pick-your-poison/README.md

 # **Pick Your Poison**
-<div style="text-align: justify"> A simple website meant to be a fun way for users to find out information about all different types of cocktails/shots/drinks.
+<div style="text-align: justify"> Pick Your Poison is a website meant to be fun for users to find out information about all different types of cocktails/shots/drinks.
 Users will be able to learn about different spirits, different combinations, ingredients, instructions on how to make them, and learn more about all different of cocktails.</div>

 ## Technologies Used:
 - HTML